-According to Mr. John H. Knox, the UN Special Rapporteur on human rights and the environment, “No group is more vulnerable to environmental harm than children.
-More than 1.5 million children under the age of five lose their lives every year because of pollution and other avoidable environmental harms.
+According to Professor John H. Knox, the UN Special Rapporteur on Human Rights and the Environment, “No group is more vulnerable to environmental harm than children.
+More than 1.5 million children under the age of five lose their lives every year because of pollution and other avoidable environmental harms.”
+Read more ▸

-In March 2018, the UN Environment Programme (UN Environment) launched its new Environmental Defenders Policy, which proposes how it can promote greater protection for individuals and groups who are defending their environmental rights, and identifies solutions to mitigate the abuse of environmental rights.
+The UN Environment Programme launched its new Environmental Defenders Policy, which proposes how it can promote greater protection for individuals and groups who are defending their environmental rights, and identifies solutions to mitigate the abuse of environmental rights.
+Read more ▸

 The ICCA Consortium participated to the 2017 UNFBHR with an important delegation.
-It co-lead the parallel event : Building bridges for Indigenous Peoples’ access to … Continue reading “UN Forum on Business and Human Rights”
+It co-lead the parallel event : Building bridges for Indigenous Peoples’ access to… Read more “UN Forum on Business and Human Rights” ▸

 Taller de intercambio regional de capacitación en técnicas y herramientas de gestión de los TICCA y modelos de desarollo

-Taller de intercambio regional de capacitación en técnicas y herramientas de gestión de los TICCA y modelos de desarollo Santiago de Chiquitos, Santa Cruz … Continue reading “Taller de intercambio regional de capacitación en técnicas y herramientas de gestión de los TICCA y modelos de desarollo”
+Taller de intercambio regional de capacitación en técnicas y herramientas de gestión de los TICCA y modelos de desarollo Santiago de Chiquitos, Santa Cruz… Read more “Taller de intercambio regional de capacitación en técnicas y herramientas de gestión de los TICCA y modelos de desarollo” ▸

 Extractive Industries, Land Rights and indigenous Populations’/Communities Rights, East, Central and Southern Africa, Report of the African Commission’s Working Group on Indigenous Populations/Communities.
-Submitted in … Continue reading “Extractive Industries, Land Rights and indigenous Populations’/Communities Rights”
+Submitted in… Read more “Extractive Industries, Land Rights and indigenous Populations’/Communities Rights” ▸

-Legal Review No 1 International Law and Jurisprudence This report is part of a larger study conducted by the ICCA Consortium between 2011-2012, which … Continue reading “Legal Review No 1 International Law and Jurisprudence”
+Legal Review No 1 International Law and Jurisprudence This report is part of a larger study conducted by the ICCA Consortium between 2011-2012, which… Read more “Legal Review No 1 International Law and Jurisprudence” ▸

 Report: “Tenure and Investment in Africa: Synthesis Report” TMP Systems and RRI (2017)